sailfishos/sailjail-permissions/README.md

 Access above directories from the application through QStandardPaths
 1. Application data location - QStandardPaths::writableLocation(QStandardPaths::AppDataLocation)
 2. Application cache location - QStandardPaths::writableLocation(QStandardPaths::CacheLocation)
-3. Application config location  - QStandardPaths::writableLocation(QStandardPaths::CacheLocation)
+3. Application config location  - QStandardPaths::writableLocation(QStandardPaths::ConfigLocation)

 Only these directories can be used for storing application specific data that needs to persist over application restarts.